ece-student/Team-16/docs/Milestone3/milestone3.md

 #### Helper Functions

-To see the complete file of all helper functions see here [helper functions](currentfunctions.ino)

-To see our code see here [code](currentexplore.ino)
+To see the complete file of all helper functions click here [Helper Functions](/realDFS/functions4.ino) and to view our code click here [Real Code](/realDFS/explore4.ino)

 ##### Wall, Turning and Orientation Functions
 * **rightOrientation()**- To make a right orientation the current orientation is shifted 90 degrees in the clockwise direction.
 This is used to update the orientation of the robot when it makes a 180 degree turn before back tracking.